smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 Files on the server pose another challenge.
 Without being able to run explorer how do you find your way around?
 How do you copy files over?
 How do you read files?

-The simplest way to read files on the server is by creating a share.
+The simplest way to read/write files on the target server is by creating a network share.
+Here are some examples of creating and deleting shares with different access:

+{% highlight powershell %}
+# Creating and deleting a readonly share for Administrators
+New-SmbShare -Name 'readonly' -Path 'C:\inetpub' -ReadAccess 'Administrators' Remove-SmbShare -Name 'readonly'

+# Creating and deleting a share with full access for Administrators
+New-SmbShare -Name 'fullaccess' -Path 'C:\inetpub' -FullAccess 'Administrators' Remove-SmbShare -Name 'fullaccess'
+{% endhighlight %}

+For more examples review this [basics of SMB PowerShell][smb] blog post.

+What if you want to read files from another server?
+This is also fairly easy using ``New-PSDrive`` or ``net use``.
+With this example I am creating the drive Q to another network share.

+TODO: This fails miserably from a remote session.

+{% highlight powershell %}
+New-PSDrive -Name 'Q' -Root '\\network\share' -Credentials (Get-PSCredential)
+{% endhighlight %}

 ### Local Requests